The reality of legal weed in California: Huge illegal grows, violence, worker exploitation and deaths

 He was standing in a field of toilet paper.

-Manners, 63, was a pioneer in cannabis, a former bicycle shop owner with a laid-back smile and the habit of hanging his eyeglasses on the collars of his Grateful Dead T-shirts.
+Manners, 63, was a pioneer in cannabis, a former bicycle shop owner with a laid-back smile and the habit of hanging his eyeglasses on the necklines of his Grateful Dead T-shirts.
 He left the Sacramento Valley three decades ago to move his family to this remote mountain overlooking Round Valley.

 He joined the generations of growers who dodged the law while building an economic and social fabric that filled the void left by the collapse of the timbering industry.